-Adding Detail With Built-Up Molding
+Adding Detail with Built-Up Molding

-Synopsis: A professional trim carpenter explains how to install window and door casing step by step.
+Synopsis: A professional trim carpenter explains how to install window and door trim step by step.
 At the same time, he offers a half-dozen design ideas for changing the look of the trim by combining different moldings.

 When I’m asked for ideas to upgrade the interior of a house, the first thing I say is “Change the trim.”
 The dramatic difference that built-up trim makes easily justifies the extra cost.
 As a carpenter, installing an interesting three-piece casing is always more fun than working with boring old clamshell or colonial casing.
 Because it consists of multiple pieces, built-up trim is actually much more forgiving than single piece trim.
 One piece follows the window or door jamb, and a second follows the wall.
 Then a third piece joins the two, concealing any gaps.
 As my kids would say, sweet.